 In addition, I hold a Master of Arts (MA) degree in psychology, accredited by the British Psychological Society (261881), and I am a full member of the BPS Special Group for Independent Practitioners (SGIP) and Psychotherapy Section.

 My experience spans psychiatric care, domestic abuse survivors, and young people affected by gang involvement.
-Managing a unit for autistic adults deepened my understanding of early development and attachment in mental health.
+Managing a unit for autistic adults deepened my understanding of early development and attachment role in mental health.
 These roles reinforced my commitment to psychoanalysis as a path to lasting change.

 Beyond mental health, I've also worked in recruitment and career training, including managing a tech startup's employment kickstart scheme for young adults.
 This role allowed me to combine my experience in mental health services with my passion for creativity and entrepreneurship.